-A: There are lots of resources available (see below), but you can always contact your Co-op Program, although please note that we are receiving a lot of email and it may take some time to get back to you.
+A: There are lots of resources available (see below), but you can always contact your Co-op Program for any questions at any time.

 Students will not be penalized for work terms that are ended early due to COVID-19, as your health and safety is our number one priority.

-Q: What if my employer has decided not to extend my Spring work term into the Summer semester, as I expected?
+Q: What if my employer has decided not to extend my Summer work term into the Fall semester, as I expected?

 A: Contact your Co-op Program immediately and provide them with the details.
-We are also recommending that all Co-op students who have secured a summer work term to make a ‘back-up’ plan for the Summer semester (i.e. register for courses, put yourself on waitlists), in the case that our current COVID-19 circumstances last longer than anticipated.
+We are also recommending that all Co-op students who have secured a fall work term to make a ‘back-up’ plan for the Fall semester (i.e. register for courses, put yourself on waitlists), in the case that our current COVID-19 circumstances last longer than anticipated.

-Q: Can I work remotely on my summer work term?
+Q: Can I work remotely on my co-op work term?

-A: The SFU Co-op Program has provided information to employers to explore remote work options with their Co-op students – if this occurs, please advise the Co-op Program of your circumstances.
+A: The SFU Co-op Program has provided information to employers to support remote work options with their Co-op students, including the Guidelines provided by WorkSafeBC.
+If this occurs, please advise the Co-op Program of your circumstances.
 If your employer is not able to accommodate remote work and they indicate that you must be physically present, you can minimize your risk by following good hand hygiene, not touching your face and being vigilant about coughing or sneezing into a tissue or your elbow.
 You should also follow social-distancing recommendations.